'Computers themselves, and software yet to be developed, will revolutionise the way we learn.'

 The national curriculum for computing aims to ensure all pupils:

-What does this look for our children?
+What does this look like?

 Early Years Foundation Stage